harryho/blog-hugo/content/draft/fedora-centos-redhat.md

 /etc/sysconfig/network-scripts/ifcfg-eth0
 /etc/sysconfig/network-scripts/ifcfg-lo

 Now we need to update this file via vi.
-If you have no any experience on vi, I recommended an interactive online tutorial for you.
+If you have no any experience of vi, I recommended an interactive online tutorial for you.
 Just 20 mins, you can master basic vi usage. http://www.openvim.com/tutorial.html

 We use vi to open the config file.